nk38104/face-finder/README.md

 # Face Finder

-Face Finder is a web application that uses the Clarifai API to locate a face in a pciture.
-Using React.js for front-end, Node.js for backend with Express.js and PosrtgreSQL database for data storage (credentials, images scanned counter, ...).
+Face Finder is a PERN stack web application that uses the Clarifai API to locate a face in a pciture.
+React.js serves as the front-end, Node.js as backend server with Express.js and PosrtgreSQL database for data storage (credentials, images scanned counter, etc).
 The user's rank gets upgraded every time user tries to detect a face in a picture.

 ## How to use the app
   Steps: